Genealogy-valued Feller diffusion: Concepts and main results

-If the law of the $Q$-process at time $t$ converges as $t\to\infty$ then the limiting object is referred to as \emph{Yaglom limit}.
+If the law of the $Q$-process at time $t$ converges as $t\to\infty$ then the limiting object is referred to as the \emph{Yaglom limit}.
 If the $Q$-process has an equilibrium then this is referred to as \emph{quasi-equilibrium} of $\mfU$; see e.g.\ \cite{Lamb07,MV12}.
 It is known that in the \emph{critical} case the $\U$-valued Feller diffusion has no quasi-equilibrium or Yaglom limit because in this case already the total mass diverges.
-However, after a suitable \emph{rescaling} we do get a limiting law, which we refer to as the \emph{generalized Yaglom limit}.
+Therefor in particular this holds for the $Q$-process an we have to rescale mass and distances to get a generalized quasi-equilibrium in both cases.
+First we look at the Feller diffusion, then after a suitable \emph{rescaling} we do get a limiting law, which we refer to as the \emph{generalized Yaglom limit}.
 A classical result due to Yaglom (in the case of discrete branching processes) says that the conditioned law $\mcL [T^{-1} \bar \mfU_T |\bar \mfU_T>0]$ of the process converges weakly as $T \to \infty$ to exponential distribution $\Exp(2/b)$.
-We consider therefore for $T>0$ the rescaled process
+Rescaling the $Q$-process for the $\R$-valued Feller diffusion we obtain with this rescaling the size-biased exponential law.